andbloch/building-a-robot-judge/problem-set-1/README.md

 ## Comments about Solutions
 The performance of the LogisticRegression classifier is really bad.
 The ROC shows that the classifier is as good as a random classifier.
 There are several things I'd try to improve the classification performance (but we weren't asked to do them):
-- select the features in a TF-IDF-manner
+- select the features in a TF-IDF-manner (instead of most common trigrams)
 - use all of the data
 - use a more complex classifier